 The idea of leveraging quantum mechanics to build a quantum computer (QC) can be dated back to some of its foundational papers published in the early 1980s.
 For several decades the concept of QC remained confined to theoretical papers and laboratories.
 In recent years this technology has become available to the wider research community, practitioners and industry.
 Several companies (among them IBM, Rigetti, D-Wave) now provide QCs on the cloud.

-- Optimization Problems are often both very difficult to solve and very important for industry, as they can play a major role in logistics, resource allocation and other business-critical processes.
+Are often both very difficult to solve and very important for industry, as they can play a major role in logistics, resource allocation and other business-critical processes.
 Finding better solutions would allow improved efficiency and cost savings.

-- Machine Learning is ubiquitous in products and applications and often can be seen as a complex
+Is ubiquitous in products and applications and often can be seen as a complex

-- Physical simulation of highly complex systems required in chemistry, fluid mechanics and materials simulations.
+Of highly complex systems required in chemistry, fluid mechanics and materials simulations.

 Quantum computing technology is a rapidly evolving field.
 Currently there are two main paradigms for building a quantum computer: Quantum Circuit Model and Adiabatic Quantum Computation model.

-- In the Quantum Circuit Model (QCM), sometimes called Gate Model, a computation is performed with a sequence of quantum logic gates applying transformations to the quantum state, in a similar way as how logic gates work in traditional electronics.
+In the Quantum Circuit Model (QCM), sometimes called Gate Model, a computation is performed with a sequence of quantum logic gates applying transformations to the quantum state, in a similar way as how logic gates work in traditional electronics.
 This is the most flexible type of quantum computer as is “universal”, but it is also the most complex to build.
 Most available QCM have no more than 100 qbits.